SerhiiHats/App-ThePizza/README.md

   -  Learn how to properly use git in a team
   -  Improve ability in  HTML + CSS

-### About this project :
+## About this project :
 This is a  pizza shop website .
+### We used :
+  - Flex && Grid
+  - HTML + CSS
+  - Sass
+  - Microdata and geolocation
+  - Webpack
+  - Git && GitHub